Why oral health matters for pregnant women

 4 Ways Pregnant Women Can Give Their Newborns a Healthy Start:

 Looking for fact sheets and other resources?
-Want to learn what states are doing to improve women's oral health during pregnancy?
+This issue brief explains why oral health during pregnancy is so important.
+Want to learn what states are doing to address this issue?
 Visit this resource page, created by the Children's Dental Health Project.
 And download this infographic.
 For more resources, check out our Resources page.